othim/py-ncsm/README.txt

   isospin_sym = True

-  If this is this is set to false, the code will terminate since that is not implemented.
+  If isospin_sym is this is set to false, the code will terminate since that is not implemented.

 ## External dependencies: